Updated: Feb 23, 2022

 Set something up, get your head around how it will work, what rewards the students will earn, if you need any visuals etc. Explain it to your new students on the very first day and start putting it into action immediately.
 Effective classroom management is always well thought out and focuses on the positive, keep this in mind when you are preparing.

-3. Laminate OR NOT TO Laminate I try and prepare everything I can for displays, bulletin boards or games before I head back to school.
+I try and prepare everything I can for displays, bulletin boards or games before I head back to school.
 But not everything needs to be laminated these days (save your teacher gasp and hear us out!)

 There is definitely a time and place for laminating but by printing things on thicker card, saves the environment from the extra plastic, and paper on walls doesn't catch the light like laminated displays.
 Plus once you are finished with them, the paper can be recycled!
 Check out our Instagram reel for alternatives to laminating.